justinreginaldtan/dailyCTF/README.md

-# 🧠 dailyCTF — My Journey to Red Teaming
+# dailyCTF — My Journey to Red Teaming

 Hi, I’m **Justin Reginald Tan** — a senior CIS student passionate about red teaming and web application security.

 `dailyCTF` started in **May 2025** as a personal challenge: solve **one CTF or lab every day for a month** and document the journey.
 What began as a consistency experiment has grown into a full collection of **31 write-ups**, covering everything from beginner web exploits to multi-stage privilege escalation chains.

-This repo is both a technical logbook and a personal archive of growth — a place to show my process, share mistakes, and highlight lessons learned.
+This repo is both a technical logbook and a personal archive of growth, a place to show my process, share mistakes, and highlight lessons learned.

 ---

-## 🔍 Why I’m Doing This
+## Why I’m Doing This

-CTFs and hands-on labs aren’t just puzzles — they are **reps for real-world offensive security**.
+CTFs and hands-on labs aren’t just puzzles, but they are **reps for real-world offensive security**.
 Through this series I practiced:

 - Web exploitation (XSS, SQLi, file upload, XXE, SSTI, command injection)
 - Network services enumeration (SMTP, SNMP, IMAP/POP3, NFS, DNS)